nikizadehgfdl/MOM6_OBGC_examples/README.md

 ### Check all data is available for the single_column experiment
 cd exps/MOM6SIS2COBALT.single_column

 find INPUT/ -xtype l

-#If data_table points to data_table.CORE2 then INPUT/JRA_* links need not be present
+Note: If data_table points to data_table.CORE2 then INPUT/JRA_* links need not be present

 ### Run the single_column experiment (1 core on gaea)
 cd exps/MOM6SIS2COBALT.single_column